Accessibility Widget, UX audit and proposal

 3. Misleading Representation of Hide Function

-he crossed-eye icon used to hide the accessibility button resembles the widget's close ("X") icon and can be misunderstood.
+The crossed-eye icon used to hide the accessibility button resembles the close icon and can be misunderstood.
 The metaphor is too abstract for such an important control.

 Impact: Users may confuse the icon with either closing the widget or turning off accessibility features entirely.